Past Gardens

 The Bromeliad Garden

-The garden host’s knowledge and talent are on show in this garden.
+The garden host’s knowledge and talent is on show in this garden.
 Making good use of the mild climate, there are peppers and chillies growing through winter and a wide range of brassicas, leafy greens, peas, beans, potatoes – you name it – it’s growing in this garden.
-Rosa loves to cook, and she grows what her family wants to eat, making use of everything in the garden.
-In addition to the productive raised edible garden area, there are many fruit trees throughout the property and a large chicken run.
+In addition to the productive raised edible garden area, there are many fruit trees, including some rare banana varieties, throughout the property and a large chicken run.
+Bring your questions with you.
+This is a great garden to learn about growing annual vegetables, bananas and bromeliads.

 close up kale, brassicas and lavender in The Bromeliad Garden